TokisanGames/Terrain3D/doc/docs/navigation.md

 The engine produces this error if there's nothing for a NavigationRegion3D to generate a nav mesh from.
 The most likely cause, if you're using Terrain3D, is that you haven't painted any parts of the terrain as navigable.

 ### Navigation map synchronization error

 `Navigation map synchronization error.
 Attempted to merge a navigation mesh polygon edge with another already-merged edge.
 This is usually caused by crossing edges, overlapping polygons, or a mismatch of the NavigationMesh / NavigationPolygon baked 'cell_size' and navigation map 'cell_size'`

 There are several possible causes for this.
 If the `cell_size` of your nav mesh matches the `cell_size` in your project settings, it's currently believed to be caused by [an engine bug](https://github.com/godotengine/godot/issues/85548).
 This error message shouldn't affect the usability of your nav meshes.

+### The Nav mesh is broken over steep slopes

+The NavigationRegion3D has settings for adjusting the slope you wish to allow in your nav mesh.
+Adjust those settings, and review the other settings available in Godot's documentation.

 ### Agents get stuck on collisions, run in circles, go off the nav mesh, or fail to find obvious paths